Ataraxxia/secure-arch/00_basic_system_installation.md

 	vim /etc/hostname

-Create your user (in my case the home dir has not created automatically):
+Create your user:

-	useradd YOUR_NAME
+	useradd -m YOUR_NAME
-	mkdir /home/YOUR_NAME
-	chown YOUR_NAME:YOUR_NAME /home/YOUR_NAME
 	passwd YOUR_NAME

 Add your user to sudo: